Mordorreal/SiteAnalyzer/README.md

 <a href="https://github.com/Mordorreal/SiteAnalyzer"><b>Site Analizer</b><a/>

-Site Analizer is an Ruby SEO site analizer.
+Site Analizer is a Ruby SEO site analizer gem.

 Site Analizer check site and make report for you.